Kauthar-Omar/My-Bioinformatics-Internship/README.md

 To become a leader in bioinformatics having great contribution in genomic research.

 ### Short term
-To contribute to development of a pipeline using learnt skills hence putting them to use in a project.
+To contribute to development of a pipeline using learnt skills hence putting them to use on an ongoing project at ICIPE.

 # Mission